Increment-Finance/peripheral-contracts/docs/src/contracts/SafetyModule.sol/contract.SafetyModule.md

 Handles reward accrual and distribution for staking tokens, and allows governance to auction a percentage of user funds in the event of an insolvency in the vault

-_Auction module and related logic is not yet implemented_

 ## State Variables

 ### auctionModule